DataBiosphere/toil/docs/developingWorkflows/developing.rst

 The :func:`toil.job.Job.run` method is the function the user overrides to get work done.
-Here it just logs a message using :func:`toil.fileStore.FileStore.logToMaster`, which will be registered in the log output of the leader process of the workflow.
+Here it just logs a message using :func:`toil.job.Job.log`, which will be registered in the log output of the leader process of the workflow.